-Discover why tiny Norfolk Island is "Da Bass Side Orn Earth" (the best place on Earth).
+Discover why the locals of tiny Norfolk Island call this the best place on Earth.

 By Lee Atkinson